Program HighlightsBoard of Certification (BOC) Exam Preparation

 Upon graduation, students are eligible to sit for the BOC Exam.
 This exam stands as the method of ensuring students have gained the necessary skills for entry level positions in athletic training.
 Our students are well prepared for this exam during their education.
 Students take comprehensive exams at the end of each semester to track learning and assessment of program classes.
 Every test students take in each athletic training course has a similar format to the BOC exam so students are familiar and comfortable with the format when they sit for the exam.
-Finally, students are given an individual plan of study for the exam during their senior so they can best prepare for the exam.
+Students are given an individual plan of study for the exam during their senior so they can best prepare for the exam.
+Finally, students are provided with a staff mentor during their senior year.
+The mentor will help the students study and prepare for the exam.